The best alternative providers to BlueVine for business loans.

 Thinking about BlueVine’s line of credit?
 You might want to look into Kabbage.
 While this online lender doesn’t offer invoice factoring, Kabbage might be a good option if your business’s success isn’t reflected well by traditional ways of evaluating its creditworthiness.
 While credit scores and revenue count, Kabbage also looks at other data like shipping numbers and fuel usage when coming up with your rate.

 Kabbage’s credit lines run slightly larger than BlueVine’s, from $500 to $250,000.
-Each time you draw from it, your withdrawal turns into a term loan with a term of 6 or 12 months.
+Each time you draw from it, your withdrawal turns into a term loan with a term of 6 months to 1 year .
 Applying and withdrawing might also be a bit smoother than BlueVine, thanks in part to Kabbage’s debit card, which your business can use like a credit card when making purchases.
 It’s available in all states and comes with monthly, instead of weekly, repayments.

 Kabbage’s monthly revenue requirements might be less than half of Bluevine’s, but you’ll need to be in business for at least a year to qualify.
 Kabbage also has a complicated fee structure instead of interest that front-loads higher rates.
 This means you won’t be able to save much by paying your loan off early unless you do so in the first few months.